jonathancdays/Simply-Cyber/README.md

 # Simply Cyber

 [Simply Cyber](https://simply-cyber.webflow.io/) is a technology company specializing in rugged laptops and portable computing solutions.
-This README.md provides an overview of their graphic design and brand case study, along with a UX case study titled "Simple Cyber's Rugged Evolution."
+This README.md provides an overview of their graphic design and brand case study, along with a UX case study titled "Simply Cyber's Rugged Evolution."

 ## Table of Contents